iceamdeveloper/iceam/wp-content/plugins/bp-profile-search/readme.txt

 == Changelog ==

+= 5.2.2 =
+* Improved the form builder UI
-= 5.2.1 =
+* Added workaround to prevent conflict with *WC Vendors Marketplace* = 5.2.1 =
 * Fixed conflict with the BP Legacy group members template, introduced in 5.2 = 5.2 =